cozis/website-stuff/005_the_listener_socket.md

 ## Creating a Socket

-First, we need to create a "socket" object to tell the server we are interested in accepting TCP connections on a given interface and port.
+First, we need to create a "socket" object to tell the system we are interested in accepting TCP connections on a given interface and port.
 This is done using the `socket()` function:

 ```c
 int listen_fd = socket(AF_INET, SOCK_STREAM, 0);